STRATEGY

 Consequences

-The CEO Bias Trap.
-CEOs and senior stakeholders have a unique perspective but may lack the day-to-day insights that product teams have.
-Over-reliance on their ideas and opinions can lead to a skewed product vision that's not user-centered or market-driven.
+The CEO bias trap.
+CEOs and senior stakeholders have a unique perspective but may lack the day-to-day insights found on the product teams.
+Over-reliance on their ideas and opinions can lead to a skewed product vision that's not customer-centered or market-driven.

 Recommendations

-Use Data as a Neutral Arbiter.
+Use data as a neutral arbiter.
 Base product decisions on user research, metrics, and market analysis rather than opinions.
-When the data speaks for itself, it’s easier to present alternatives or critiques without it feeling like a personal challenge.
+Presenting alternatives or critiques is easier when the data speaks rather than feeling like a personal challenge.

-Encourage Empathy and Understanding of Constraints.
+Encourage empathy and understanding of constraints.
 Ensure leadership understands the reality of the development process and customer needs.
-Help them see the full picture so their ideas can be evaluated against real-world constraints.
+Help them see the complete picture so their ideas can be evaluated against real-world constraints.